 Following consultations with the US Food and Drug Administration (FDA) regarding the possibility of filing a marketing application for intravenous rigosertib using results from the phase III 'ONTIME' clinical trial, Onconova has confirmed that an underserved medical need exists for patients who did not respond to standard first-line treatment using hypomethylating agents (HMAs).
-Onconova plans to continue to focus on this subgroup of patients as it moves forward with rigosertib development.
+Onconova intends to continue to focus on this subgroup of patients as it moves forward with rigosertib development, and is planning to launch phase III comparative trials (global trials) in Q4 FY12/15.